caderbug/Downloaded-Music-Player/sprint3/snidiff1.md

 - Explore Tab Functionality (issue https://github.com/utk-cs340-fall23/DownloadedMusicPlayer/issues/30)

 ### What you did not do
 - Explore tab is not yet fully functional, as I am still learning and working out how to do the webscraping and how to call it from the app when the explore page is loaded.
 I will work on this more in Sprint 4.
-Using Python for the web scraping right now.
-- Settings tab UI and functions are just basic right now, but they are saved to a file for the app to read/write with expo-file-system.
-Additional settings can be added as needed.
+- Settings tab UI is just basic right now, but additional settings can be added as needed.
+Still working on getting something working with reading/writing to files.

 ### What problems you encountered
-- Learning how to do web scraping and calling Python scripts from inside the app is taking some time, but there are resources available to learn from.
+- Learning how to do web scraping and calling it from inside the app is taking some time, but there are resources available to learn from.
+Reading/writing files with expo-file-system is difficult because of lack of documentation.
+May look into alternatives.

 ### Issues you worked on
 - Settings Tab UI (issue https://github.com/utk-cs340-fall23/DownloadedMusicPlayer/issues/21)